"

 An area of international law that has had increasing engagement with climate issues is the law of the sea, the main content of which is found in the 1982 United Nations Convention on the Law of the Sea (‘UNCLOS’).[6]

-UNCLOS also includes detailed provisions relating to the protection of the marine environment from all sources of pollution, including the atmosphere.
-In a recent Advisory Opinion, the International Tribunal for the Law of the Sea (‘ITLOS’) found that parties to UNCLOS have the specific obligation under Article 194 of UNCLOS to take all necessary measures to prevent, reduce and control marine pollution from anthropogenic GHG emissions.[10]
-Importantly, ITLOS found that this obligation will not be satisfied simply by complying with the obligations and commitments under the Paris Agreement.[11]
-This is an important conclusion because, as has been seen, the Paris Agreement is relatively undemanding, setting up a process for making emissions pledges but not prescribing what those emissions reduction commitments should be.
+UNCLOS includes detailed provisions relating to the protection of the marine environment from all sources of pollution, including the atmosphere.
+In an advisory opinion issued in 2024, the International Tribunal for the Law of the Sea (‘ITLOS’) found that parties to UNCLOS have the specific obligation under Article 194 of UNCLOS to take all necessary measures to prevent, reduce and control marine pollution from anthropogenic GHG emissions.[7]
+Importantly, ITLOS found that this obligation will not be satisfied simply by complying with the obligations and commitments under the Paris Agreement.[8]

-The importance of the ITLOS Advisory Opinion should not be underestimated, for several reasons.
-This is first and foremost because ITLOS has elaborated in detail what parties to UNCLOS, which include most states, must do to protect the ocean, as the most important component of the climate system.
-The ocean has absorbed around 30 per cent of the carbon dioxide emitted by human activities, and 90 per cent of the extra warmth added to the climate system by heat-trapping gases.[12]
+ITLOS has elaborated in detail what parties to UNCLOS, which include most states, must do to protect the ocean, which is the most important component of the climate system.
+The ocean has absorbed around 30 per cent of the carbon dioxide emitted by human activities, and 90 per cent of the extra warmth added to the climate system by heat-trapping gases.[9]
 ITLOS found that governments have a due diligence obligation to take all necessary measures to prevent, reduce and control marine pollution from GHG emissions.
-These measures are to be determined objectively, taking into account the best available science and the relevant international rules set out in the UNFCCC and the Paris Agreement, including the 1.5 °C temperature goal.
+These measures are to be determined objectively, taking into account the best available science and the relevant international rules set out in the UNFCCC and the Paris Agreement, including the 1.5 C temperature goal.
 ITLOS also observed that this standard of due diligence is stringent, given the high risks of serious and irreversible harm posed to the marine environment from GHG emissions, and that states must adopt and implement national laws to give effect to the due diligence obligation.

 4.3.
 General Principles of International Law

 Climate change raises a number of questions for general principles of international law.
-These include whether states can be held responsible under customary rules of transboundary harm for climate change induced damage to other states, and whether states can continue to exist if their territories are submerged or become uninhabitable.
+These include whether states can be held responsible for climate change induced damage to other states, and whether states can continue to exist if their territories are submerged or become uninhabitable.

-In relation to statehood, under international law there are four key criteria.
+In relation to statehood, there are four key criteria under international law.
 These are territory, a permanent population, effective government and the capacity to enter into international relations.
 The first two of these, territory and population, are considered the most vital requirements.
-The loss of these attributes, certainly if permanent, would appear to deprive an existing state of its status as such.[14]
-The International Law Commission, a UN body of international legal experts tasked with codifying and progressively developing the law, is currently examining this issue through a Study Group on Sea Level Rise in International Law.[15]
-The co-chairs of the study group have noted that there is a strong presumption of the continuity of statehood, and that this position has been expressed by a range of states including the United States (which in 2023 declared that human-induced sea level rise should not cause any country to lose its statehood or membership of the UN).[16]
+The loss of these, certainly if permanent, would appear to deprive an existing state of its status as such.[11]
+The International Law Commission, a United Nations body of international legal experts tasked with codifying and progressively developing the law, examined the issue in a Study Group on Sea Level Rise in International Law.[12]
+The co-chairs of the study group concluded that there is a strong presumption of the continuity of statehood, and that this position has been endorsed by a range of states including the United States (which in 2023 declared that human-induced sea level rise should not cause any country to lose its statehood or membership of the United Nations).[13]

-Pacific Island states have also been at the forefront of state practice on this issue.
-In November 2023, the PIF adopted a Declaration on the Continuity of Statehood and the Protection of Persons in the Face of Climate Change-Related Sea-Level Rise.[17]
-In that declaration, PIF members recognised that under international law there is a general presumption that a state, once established, will continue to exist and endure, and maintain its status and effectiveness, and that international law does not contemplate the demise of statehood in the context of climate change related sea level rise.
+Pacific Island states have been at the forefront of state practice on this issue.
+In November 2023, the Pacific Islands Forum (‘PIF’) adopted a Declaration on the Continuity of Statehood and the Protection of Persons in the Face of Climate Change-Related Sea-Level Rise.[14]
+PIF members recognised that under international law there is a general presumption that a state, once established, will continue to exist and endure, and maintain its status and effectiveness, and that international law does not contemplate the demise of statehood in the context of climate change related sea level rise.

 To address the consequences of climate change for a vulnerable state, two members of the PIF, Australia and Tuvalu, adopted the Falepili Union Treaty, which entered into force in 2024.[19]
 Under the treaty, Australia recognises Tuvalu’s continuing statehood and sovereignty, notwithstanding the impact of sea-level rise, has committed to assist Tuvalu in response to a major natural disaster, health pandemic or military aggression, and will create a special visa pathway to support mobility with dignity, which will enable citizens of Tuvalu to come to Australia to live, work and study.